ngantchou/siuu-api/README.md

 **Best for Mobile/web app development**

-This mode brings a whole Okuna instance up, ready to use with a local Okuna mobile/web app.
+This mode brings a whole Siuu instance up, ready to use with a local Siuu mobile/web app.

 #### Installation